 Does Illinois have deficiency exposure after foreclosure?

 Yes.
-Illinois lenders can pursue deficiency judgments after judicial foreclosure.
+Under 735 ILCS 5/15-1508(e), Illinois lenders can pursue deficiency judgments after judicial foreclosure provided the borrower received personal service of process.
 A modification that avoids the foreclosure eliminates this exposure.
 The extended Illinois timeline makes modification even more valuable — there is time to pursue it correctly.

 Does the Cook County mediation program apply to my case?

-Cook County's mediation program applies to most owner-occupied residential foreclosures in the county.
+The Circuit Court of Cook County mandatory residential mortgage foreclosure mediation program applies to most owner-occupied residential foreclosures in the county.
 Other Illinois counties may have different programs or no mediation requirement.
 A professional review identifies what applies in your specific county.

 The Illinois homeowners who keep their homes use the early months of the judicial process — when arrears are smallest, options are widest, and mediation access is strongest — to pursue a resolution actively.
 By the time most Illinois homeowners decide to act, they have already lost the best part of their window.